TortoiseWolfe/rn_Turtorial_Outline/Phase_08_merged_001.md

 > • On iOS/Android the code uses `auth.native.tsx` and `localdb.native.ts` (SecureStore and SQLite).
 > • On Web the code uses `auth.web.tsx` and `localdb.web.ts` (localStorage and Dexie).
 > • When you sign up, the very first user is automatically set to `"admin"` (via the Supabase trigger).
-> • The trigger inserts a profile record into the `profiles` table; if for any reason it isn’t found, the client-side code in `fetchRemoteProfile()` inserts a default profile record (with an empty display name).
+> • If no profile record exists, the client (in `fetchRemoteProfile()`) inserts a default profile record (with a blank display name) so that your profile will load instead of “Loading local profile…” forever.
-> • You should now see your profile record populate (or remain blank if you haven’t set a display name) rather than “loading forever.”
-> • Navigate to `/admin/dashboard` to test the admin dashboard.
-Non‑admin users will be redirected to `/not-authorized`.
+> • To test admin functionality, navigate to `/admin/dashboard`.
+(If you’d like an admin button on your profile page, you can add one conditionally based on a separate Supabase call.)
+>
+> **Important:**
+> • The Root Layout now properly renders a `<Slot />` inside a `<Stack>`, preventing the navigation error.

 ---

 ## 18) Troubleshooting SecureStore or SQLite Issues

-1. If on Web your project still tries to import `expo-secure-store`, ensure you have named your files correctly:
+1. If on Web your project still imports `expo-secure-store`, ensure you have named your files correctly:
-   - Use `auth.native.tsx` for iOS/Android
+   - Use **auth.native.tsx** for iOS/Android
-   - Use `auth.web.tsx` for Web
+   - Use **auth.web.tsx** for Web
 2. If you did not install them, run:
    ```bash
    npx expo install expo-secure-store expo-sqlite